 The Buddhist records are slightly better.
-The Vinaya Piţaka shows that the functions of guilds had transcended the economic sphere.
-A guild could, on certain occasions at least, arbitrate between a member and his wife.
-Again, its sanction was necessary for the ordination of the wife of sanction was necessary for the ordination of the wife of any of its members.
-A woman thief was not to be ordained without the permission of the king and the guilds.
+The Vinaya Pitaka shows that the functions of guilds had transcended the economic sphere.
+A guild could, on Buddhist T0certain occasions at least, arbitrate becords. tween a member and his wife.
+Again, its sanction was necessary for the ordination of the wife of A woman thief was not to be any of its members.1 ordained without the permission of the king and the guilds.
 The guild thus tends to become a social corporation.
 The Jâtakas throw some light on guilds.
 As Fick observes, they reveal clear difference between the organizations of merchants and those of artisans.
 From the heredity of occupations, the localisation of the different branches of industry and the institutions of jetthakas or aldermen, Fick infers the presence of an administrative organisation.
 From the very nature of their callings, a group of artizans permanently settled in a definite area were far better organised than a group of wandering merchants.
 In the Jatakas there are whole villages of artisans, for instance, a village comprising 1,000 families of dealers in wood.
-That the office of aldermen carried some authority is clear; that it was sometimes hereditary is apparent, but the Jatakas do not enable us to determine the exact amount of control which the aldermen exercised in practice or which was allowed to them in theory.
+That the office of aldermen carried some authority is clear; that it was sometimes hereditary is apparent, but the Játakas do not enable us to determine the exact amount of control which the aldermen exercised in practice or which was allowed to them in theory.
 Nor again is it possible to ascertain to whom they were responsible.
-A Jataka, indeed, brings before us a state officer, Bhandagarika, Treasurer or Superintendent of Stores, who also acted as judge for members of merchant guilds.
+A Jataka, indeed, brings before us a state officer, Bhandagarika, Treasurer or Superintendent of Stores, who also acted as judge for members of merchant guilds."
 It is thus clear that the guilds were not perfectly autonomous, that the state was entitled to some sort of supervision over them and that in particular it undertook to award justice, at any rate in the more important cases.
 The Mûgapakkha Jâtaka speaks of 18 guilds, eighteen being a mysterious number in India.
 But since most of the occupations organised themselves, the actual number of guilds far exceeded that figure.
-From literary and epigraphic sources, Majumdar has made a list of 27 guilds.2 Fick, op. cit., Ch.
+From literary and epigraphic sources, Majumdar has made a list of 27 guilds.2 1 Fick, op. cit., Ch.
 X.

-&lt;sup>1 Vinaya Piţaka, J.R.A.S., 1901, p.
+1 Vinaya Pitaka, J.R.A.S., 1901, p.
 865.